Saga of Erik the Red: Chapter 12

 Thorvald, traveling with Karlsefni, is killed by a uniped that shoots him in the groin with a bow and arrow.
 Karlsefni buries him in Vinland, in the area of what is present day Nova Scotia, Canada.
 The ship returns to Straumfjord, but amid increasing dissension they decide to return home.
 Karlsefni's son Snorri, born in the new land, is three years old when they leave.
-In Markland, they encounter five Skrælings; the three adults sink into the ground and escape, but they capture the two boys and baptize them; they learn from them that the Skrælings are cave-dwellers but that a nearby country is inhabited by people who go about in white, carrying poles with cloth attached, and shouting; the saga writer says that this was thought to be the legendary Hvítramannaland, and one version adds that that was also called Great Ireland.
+In Markland, they encounter five Skrælings; the three adults sink into the ground and escape, but they capture the two boys and baptize them; they learn from them that the Skrælings are cave-dwellers ruled by two kings named Avaldamon and Avaldidida, and that a nearby country is inhabited by people who go about in white, carrying poles with cloth attached, and shouting; the saga writer says that this was thought to be the legendary Hvítramannaland, and one version adds that that was also called Great Ireland.
 They sail back to Greenland and overwinter with Erik the Red.